-You have worked hard to cultivate your house plants and you want to bring them with you to your new home.
+You have worked hard to cultivate your houseplants, and it makes sense you want to bring them to your new home.
 Like children and pets, plants are living things and require special thought and preparation before moving a long distance from a city like Toronto.
-Plants can be very fickle and you must take steps to avoid them going into shock during your long-distance travel.
-This is especially true for those of us living in the climates in Alberta that can vary so severely.
+Plants can be very fickle, and you must take steps to avoid them going into shock during your long distance travel.
+This is especially true when living in the harsh climates of Toronto.

 Clean up your plants two weeks before moving.
 Prune larger plants so they are more compact for transporting.
 Pruning also results in healthy and more attractive plants.
 To prune, simply pinch back newer growth with your thumb and forefinger.

 Two to three weeks before moving, repot plants into lightweight plastic pots.
 This will give them time to adjust prior to moving.
 Choose pots that are similar in size to their previous ceramic pots to prevent overgrowth or crowding.
 Check out these recommended pots from Amazon.

-Two to three weeks before moving place plants in a dark plastic bag with a flea collar or pest strip.
+Two to three weeks before moving, place plants in a dark plastic bag with a flea collar or pest strip.
 Leave the bag in a cool shady place overnight.
 If this does not get rid of insects, consider leaving the plant behind.
 It’s important to be cautious of any pests or diseases that you might be transporting and the impact they might have on new ecosystems.
 When in doubt, contact local authorities to ensure you’re on the right side of the matter.

-When moving your plants, it is important to consider the climate that they will be in and the impact that will have on the soil.
-In the volatile climates of Calgary & Edmonton, it is imperative to update your plans based on the current weather.
-Hot and dry, cold and wet, are the two worst conditions for plants.
+When moving your houseplants, it’s important to consider the climate that they will be in and the impact that will have on the soil.
+In the volatile climate of Canada, it is imperative to update your plans based on the current weather.
+Hot and dry or cold and wet are the two worst conditions for plants.
 If you are moving in the winter months, water your plants two or three days before the move to ensure they are on the dry side on moving day.
 If you are moving during the hot summer months, water the plants well the morning of the move and let any excess water drain away.

-In the morning of moving day, or the night before, pack your plants.
+On the morning of moving day, or the night before, pack your plants.
 Place the plant in a cardboard box.
 Use dampened newspaper or packing paper to hold the plants in place.
 Punch air holes in the sides of the box and close the lid.
-Clearly mark the boxes PLANTS, so the movers know not to load them.
+Clearly mark the boxes “PLANTS” so the movers know not to load them.